aldofiore28/phone-book-API/README.md

 To run it again, run ``docker start {{nameOfTheContainer}}``

 If it's the first time running the project, run `npm i` to install the dependencies.
+Then, create a `.env` file following the template established in the `.env.example` and add all your local dev environments variables.
 To start development, simply run `npm start` to start the server in watch mode.
 The app won't work without the database running.